labring/sealos/docs/4.0/docs/cloud/apps/terminal/terminal.md

 # Cloud terminal tutorial

-Cloud terminal is a web terminal running in the container, and the user's .kube/config has been configured in the terminal,
+Cloud terminal is a web terminal running in the container, and the user's .kube/config has been configured in the terminal.

-It also contains some commonly used commands, which can be used to access almost all APIs of applications that sealos has provided.
+It also contains some commonly used commands, which can be used to access almost all APIs of applications that sealos provides.

 Tips: Currently, persistent files are not supported in the terminal.
+Remember to back up your files edited in the terminal.

 ## Access api server